w8mej/vlog/_posts/2018-09-08-pii-code-review.md

 layout: post
 title: Data Controls Code Review
 date: 2018-09-08
-categories: categories: ["CIA Triad", "Confidentiality", "Data Protection", "Data Security", "Cryptography", "Secure Coding", "Code Review", "Injection Flaws", "Encryption", "Hashing", "Tokenization"]
+categories: ["CIA Triad", "Confidentiality", "Data Protection", "Data Security", "Cryptography", "Secure Coding", "Code Review", "Injection Flaws", "Encryption", "Hashing", "Tokenization"]
 excerpt: The number of user records exposed in the United States has been in the billions in 2016 and 2017.
 2018 will likely be the same, once the final tally is calculated.
 ---
 # CIA Triad